-The RTS program will serve as a seminal phase of development for communities across the state as well as a key strategic element In the WTA’s broader destination development programming.
-The program and WTA’s ongoing commitment to rural and tourism dependent communities operates in tandem with broader marketing programs and a focus on statewide natural wonders and outdoor recreation, attraction of international visitors, identification of local visitor offerings and assistance for tourism areas adversely impacted by natural disasters.
+The RTS program will serve as a seminal phase of development for communities across the state and as a strategic element in the WTA’s broader destination development programming.
+The program and WTA’s ongoing commitment to rural and tourism dependent communities operate in tandem with broader marketing programs and a focus on statewide natural wonders and outdoor recreation, international visitors, identification of local visitor offerings and assistance for tourism areas adversely impacted by natural disasters.

 The mission of TEDD is to promote economic resiliency, job creation and business retention through maintaining and developing business, tourism, community and area development, while preserving the culture and environment of Ferry, Stevens and Pend Oreille Counties.
 The WTA’s partnership with TEDD will result in a tourism road map that will significantly and positively impact the region.

 The Tri-County region is the first in what will be ongoing annual partnerships with Washington’s rural, tourism-dependent counties.

 “We’re excited to inaugurate our Rural Tourism Support Program and to work closely with these communities in Northeast Washington,” said David Blandford, WTA Executive Director.
 “Our enabling legislation identified the importance of this role and the rigor of the pandemic underscores the critical need for tourism recovery.”

 Managed and funded by the WTA, the RTS program will focus on long-term destination development for residents and visitors as well as sustainable tourism and regenerative travel.
 The application process for the next RTS partner destination will begin in spring 2022, followed by a fall launch.

 About Washington Tourism Alliance